BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 Preparation

-3 It is important to measure the quantity of flour precisely.
+1. Please read these instructions carefully: the method for making bread with this appliance is not the same as for hand-made bread.
+2. Measure liquids with the graduated beaker supplied.
+Use the double doser supplied to measure teaspoons on one side and tablespoons on the other.
+Incorrect measurements give bad results.
+3. It is important to measure the quantity of flour precisely.
 That is why you should weigh out flour using a kitchen scale.
 Use packets of flaked dried yeast (sold in the UK as Easy Bake or Fast Action Yeast).

 Unless otherwise indicated in the recipe, do not use baking powder.
 Once a packet of yeast has been opened, it should be sealed, stored in a cool place and used within 48 hours.

-5 To avoid spoiling the proving of the dough, we advise that all ingredients should be put in the bread pan at the start and that you should avoid opening the lid during use (unless otherwise indicated).
+4. Use ingredients before their use-by date and keep them in a cool, dry place.
+5. To avoid spoiling the proving of the dough, we advise that all ingredients should be put in the bread pan at the start and that you should avoid opening the lid during use (unless otherwise indicated).
 Carefully follow the order of ingredients and quantities indicated in the recipes.
 First the liquids, then the solids.
 The yeast should not come into contact with salt.

 General order to be followed:

-Liquids (butter, oil, eggs, water, milk)
+Liquids (butter, oil, eggs, water, milk) Salt Sugar

 Using

-• It can also sometimes be useful to check the state of the dough during the second kneading: it should form an even ball which comes away easily from the walls of the pan, - if not all of the flour has been blended into the dough, add a little more water,
+• It can also sometimes be useful to check the state of the dough during the second kneading: it should form an even ball which comes away easily from the walls of the pan. - If not all of the flour has been blended into the dough, add a little more water.

-• if the dough is too wet and sticks to the sides, you may need to add a little flour.
+• If the dough is too wet and sticks to the sides, you may need to add a little flour.

 Such corrections should be undertaken very gradually (no more than 1 tablespoon at a time) and wait to see if there is an improvement before continuing.